S501 Tanakh: The Beginnings of Judaism and the Jewish People

 RELATIONSHIP TO THE CURRICULUM

-This is a first-year foundational class.
-As such it introduces key theological points and ethos of MJTI.
-This is a required core course for all graduate programs.
+This is a first-year foundational class, as such it introduces key theological points and ethos of MJTI.
+It is a core course required for all graduate programs and certificate tracks.

 The Tanakh contains the foundational narratives of the Jewish people and is central to the development of Jewish thought, life and traditions.
 It also serves as the theological foundation for Christianity.
 Therefore, understanding its development and interpretation is essential for any student of the Bible.
 Equally important is Israel’s covenantal role and responsibility within the Canonical Narrative.
-This course will introduce students to the world out of which the Tanakh emerged, traditional and critical modes of interpretation, and
+This course responds to the need for individual and communal understanding of the Tanakh, especially as the foundational witness to the relationship between God and Israel.
+In order to address this need, we study core Tanakh texts from the Torah, the Prophets, and the Writings concerning this tumultuous relationship in dialog with Jewish interpretative tradition and reflect on them in light of the Apostolic Writings in order to know and respond to God more deeply in the present moment.

 Online webinar and asynchronous online discussion.